ang-zeyu/infisearch/docs/src/search_configuration.md

 ## Forenote on Mobile Device Detection

-Note that several options in both the search library and UI are (by default) tuned based on whether the client is a "mobile device":
+Note that some options in both the search library and UI are (by default) tuned based on whether the client is a "mobile device":
 - Query term proximity ranking is disabled
 - The fullscreen version of the user interface is used for `mode='auto'` (see [UI Mode](#ui-mode))

-Overrides and the process of this detection is configurable, and will be covered in a later section.
+Overrides and the process of this detection is configurable, and will be covered later.

 ---